joannakl/aps_s20/syllabus.markdown

 - __Passing CSCI.UA.0310 with a grade of C or better.__ (talk to me if you did not complete this course)
 - Strong familiarity with either Java or C++ or both. (__You will not be able to program in Python.__)
 - (You are expected to also know and remember the material from CSCI.UA.0101 and CSCI.UA.0102 courses.)
+- __But, most importantly, interest in solving problems, learning about different approaches and designs, and curiosity.__